 Chappell's final album with Real Music was Laughter at Dawn (1994).
 It saw Chappell returning to his original style of solo piano.

 Chappell moved to Gallery Records in 1996 and recorded one album there, Acadia, which was music he composed while spending time in Acadia National Park in Maine.
 In an interesting side note, the album took off on various television programming in Japan for many years.
-He released nothing further until 2002, when he began releasing albums on his own Unspeakable Freedom label; the first being Serenity Rush, one of his bestsellers to date.
-Other more recent releases include Coming Through, Honey Wind, Rise, Comfort Songs, A Morning Full of Mood, Into The Fresh Beyond, Something To Turn To, The Best of Jim Chappell (Solo Piano) and his latest- Moonlight in Madrid.
+He released nothing further until 2002, when he began releasing albums on his own Unspeakable Freedom Music label; the first being Serenity Rush, one of his bestsellers to date.
+Other more recent album releases include Coming Through, Honey Wind, Rise, Comfort Songs, A Morning Full of Mood, Into The Fresh Beyond, Something To Turn To, The Best of Jim Chappell (Solo Piano), Moonlight in Madrid, Center, and his latest- April Dream.

 Along with composing music for the Blake Edwards feature film comedy "Switch" his music has been nationally broadcast on Good Morning America, The Today Show, CNN, The Voice, MTV, The Summer and Winter Olympic Games, Say Yes To The Dress, NBC, and Fox Sports Specials.
 Gold medal figure skater Brian Boitano skated to Jim's beautiful piece "Gone" in a nationally televised Thanksgiving day broadcast presentation.